 Upright and upside down Spam eating Vikings on unicycles – Terry Jones wrote and directed the movie ‘Erik the Viking’.
 John Cleese plays ‘Halfdan the Black’.
 More obvious, however, there are the spontaneously singing, unshutupable Vikings from the ‘Spam’ sketch (S02E12)… “Spam, Spam, Spam, Spam, Spammity Spam, Wonderful Spam.”

-Exploding cats – Refers to the the ‘Psychiatrist Milkman’ segment from series 2 episode 5.
+Exploding cats – Refers to the ‘Psychiatrist Milkman’ segment from series 2 episode 5.
 For further catisfaction see ‘Confuse-a-Cat’ from series 1 episode 5, or Gilliam’s stop-motion ‘Killer Cats’ animation from series 2 episode 9.

-“I had noticed a neighbor’s lawn for the last two weeks.
+“I had noticed a neighbour’s lawn for the last two weeks.
 It was very carefully tended – she even brushed it – but there was a cat on it, which was always in the exact same position.
 No matter what happened, it didn’t move.
 It didn’t even move in moderate rainstorms.
 It would just sit.

 So, I discussed this with John, and wondered what the problem was with the cat.
 We decided that it was complacent, and had seen it all, and therefore needed shaking out of its complacency.
 So Confuse-a-Cat, Ltd., were the guys for the job!
 That sketch came about purely from what was around.”